rhiaro/questforbrothers/index.md

 They rested there a while.
 Suari heard one of the older children say they were to stay until it was dark outside.
 But not what they would do then.

+## Tug (out to sea)

+Tug lived with Amalq for a couple of weeks while she got her bearings around Pah.
+Whenever she went anywhere, Derecho followed her around.
+One of Amalq's friends had connected her up with some wood carvers so she met with them and learned how they worked on a few occasions.
+Of the apprentices there though, none were ready or willing to move to Feyi-pn na Shep hebinasawa.
+She had to look further afield.

+She found her way to the port early on and hung around there with Derecho, listening and grapping.
+There were two large ship construction projects ongoing, and the bay rang with the sounds of it.
+No-one knew when the next arrival from from anywhere else would be, or of any imminent departures.
+"This season, surely," was all she could get.

+When Amalq was not running trades, she trained drifthounds to pull sleds above the city.
+Tug had joined her on a few occasions, but discovered that now she knew of an alternative, she had had more than her taste of snowy expanses.
+Wandering through the bustling tunnels of Pah, or teetering on the edges of the narrow walkways or ropebridges across the sides of the cliff suited her much better.
+At least once a day she went to sit by the ocean.
+Breathing deep of the salty air, hearing the roar and crash of the waves, she clutched the shell around her neck and imagined she was that much closer to Durk.
+She began to understand the call he had followed.

+She continued to work at trying to find a wood carver to send to Feyi-pn na Shep hebinasawa, but with increasing apprehension that when she did, she would be expected to return as well.
+She wasn't ready for that.
+Some of her time she spent in the thermal pools, and soon worked her way up to enjoying the hottest one.
+It was there that she met Betin, an unusually tall and lanky woman who worked down by the ship builders.
+Pah was enormous to Tug, but not so big that the residents didn't notice when someone new started to settle in.
+Betin pressed her with interest for information about life in the valley.
+"How peaceful it sounds!"
+She would proclaim.

+Betin introduced Tug to her son, Samaa, who was Tug's own age.
+He was shy, and just as tall and lanky as his mother.
+But Tug was never much of a conversationalist, so a brief exchange and a comfortable silence determined that they got along well.

+Betin soon asked Tug to join her at the port, where she had a tent in which she cooked and handed out food and hot drinks for anyone working there.
+Samaa sometimes helped, but lately was more interested in going out on the little fishing rafts in the shallow waters of the bay.
+Tug was suddenly more interested in cooking than she ever had been in her father's kitchen in the village.
+There was more to try than fish and moss.

+While she worked there, she listened to the chatter of the ship builders, and paid attention to all the activity she could grap around the port.
+One day she caught wind of the existence of an old man who was, it sounded like, stricken with the same affliction as her brother.
+He lived high in the cliff face around the east side of the bay and had come in on a ship from another land some fifty years before.
+Tug resolved to pay him a visit.

+It took more than half an hour every day to get from Amalq's cosy caves to seafront, and almost an hour to get back.
+But it wasn't long before Tug found a place nearby, at almost sea level, that she could move into.
+There were still more caves than people to fill them in Pah, and families moved around a lot.
+Many residents were temporary, or seasonal.
+There was no system for managing who lived where, everyone just seemed to know.
+When someone moved, the neighbours grapped it if they weren't told outright, and word spread, as it did when a place freed up.

+So Tug, and Derecho, intermittently, moved into a small room just off one of the lower inner passageways.
+The entrance was off the ground and she had to hoist herself up and squeeze through the gap.
+But then she was home.
+It was more of a hole than anything else.
+Amalq gifted her enough bedding to sleep on, and Betin had found her a mat for the floor.
+And that was all she needed.

+One afternoon Tug was frying things in a large metal pot, enjoying the crackling and spitting, when Betin came rushing in from outside of the tent.
+"There's a ship on the horizon!"
+She gasped.
+"Can you grap it?"

+Tug turned her attention to the sea at once, and grapped something immense and looming and full to the rim with bodies.
+"That's so many people!"
+She said.
+"Nobody knew it was coming?"

+"Seems that way.
+Everyone is taken aback.
+Some are worried."

+"Worried about what?"

+"It might be raiders.
+There are stories of them coming and destroying the place, stealing everything.
+We should get in the caves to be safe.
+Go home."

+"What good would that do?
+Is everyone running away?"

+"Some are staying on the port to look out or even to fight if necessary but most are getting inside.
+Here, put that fire out.
+We should go."

+Tug had never heard stories of raiders.
+Her only understanding was that ships brought exciting things from far away, and exciting people.
+And that they might be her chance to find Durk.
+Maybe Durk was returning on this very ship!
+As much as she was settling into this life in Pah, her true drive never deserted her.
+She acceded to Betin that she should go home; they quickly tidied their tent, because not even the prospect of pirates was enough to leave a mess, and parted ways.

+Tug didn't go back to her cave-hole.
+She joined the ranks of those standing guard over the port, and waited.
+Derecho waited beside her.

 ## Jackann (finds a guide)

 ## Suari (in the city)